End Slavery TN

 ESTN is a faith-based, not-for-profit organization.
 Adopted by ESTN at its founding, the Mission, Vision and Values describe who we are and the beliefs which animate our actions.
 Compulsory agreement with this statement is not a condition of employment.
 We hire and appoint persons who are committed to our mission to promote healing of human trafficking survivors in an environment of faith and spirituality to restore hope and a lifetime of community.
 The mission of End Slavery Tennessee is to promote healing of human trafficking survivors and strategically confront slavery in our state.
 We are an agency focused on professional excellence.
 The work environment will focus around an inclusive team – all working towards the mission, value and vision of the organization.

-The Resident support staff will provide services to survivors of human trafficking in Middle Tennessee utilizing End Slavery Tennessee in-house services, contacts, community service providers and other collaborations.
+The Transportation Specialist will provide transportation services to human trafficking survivors in Middle Tennessee utilizing End Slavery Tennessee owned vehicles.

 *** Due to the sensitivities of our clientele, this position is open to women only.***

-- Communicating, conferring with, and coordinating care for clients with other direct services team members.
+- Communicating, conferring with, and coordinating the needs of our clients with the Care Coordinator Supervisor and the other direct services team members.

-- Carry out duties assigned by the Resident Manager, Resident Coordinator and/or the CEO.
+- Carry out duties assigned by the Director of Survivor Care.

-The work of aftercare is diverse and complex, including a broad range of activities and frequently changing conditions, situations, and problems.
-The Resident support staff must be able to analyze problems and make prudent decisions while interpreting a variety of factors, problems and alternative methods and procedures, and know when to bring in counsel from their supervisor.
-The Resident support staff must be willing and able to work in a trauma-informed, strengths-based culture and to make good, contextualized decisions at a moment’s notice.
+The work of aftercare is diverse and complex, including a broad range of activities and frequently changing conditions, situations and problems.
+The Transportation Specialist must be able to analyze problems and make prudent decisions while interpreting a variety of factors, problems and alternative methods and procedures, and know when to bring in counsel from their supervisor.

-- Develop and maintain excellent working relationships with other organizations as needed, for case coordination and response.
+- Develop and maintain excellent working relationships other organizations as needed for transportation coordination.

-- Coordinate closely with the Resident Manager and other staff members to carry out the mission and in development of an ever-improving system of care for the survivors we serve.
+- Coordinate closely with the Care Coordinator Supervisor, Survivor Care Coordinators, Director of Survivor Care, and other staff members to carry out the mission and in development of an ever-improving system of care for the survivors we serve.

-- Attend staff meetings and meetings in the community, as deemed appropriate and useful.
+- Attend meetings as deemed appropriate and useful.

-- Perform other agency-related duties or special projects, as directed by supervisor.
+- Perform other agency-related duties or specials projects, as directed by supervisor.
 Duties may change according to organizational needs.

 RELATIONSHIPS AND CONTACTS:

-- Experience in case and/or residential management or equivalent position with experience working with trauma, substance abuse, sexual exploitation, victim assistance, child protective services, youth in foster care or human trafficking populations.
+- Experience in transportation or equivalent position with experience working with trauma, substance abuse, sexual exploitation, victim assistance, child protective services, youth in foster care, or human trafficking populations.

 - Ability to work effectively under pressure.

-- Excellent organizational and communication skills, both written and oral, and prompt response to messages of any type.
+- Excellent organizational and communication skills, both written and oral, and prompt response to messages.